- Rutgers University Copyright Policy

 When using copyrighted works for teaching, instructors are advised to take advantage of copyright limitations and exceptions and to be responsible users of copyrighted works.
 While some education uses fall under copyright limitations and exceptions, not all educational uses are a fair use and may require more consideration.
-These guidelines are intended to help intructors make decisions for the benefit of students and Rutgers.
+These guidelines are intended to help instructors make decisions for the benefit of students and Rutgers.

 Displaying or performing works in the physical classroom